rbnhmll/vue-workshop/vueJS_workshop--notes.md

 You'll notice that if you refresh the page, the "repo" option will now be pre-selected.

 > **Note** ☝
-> When binding to attributes which have optional arguments, like `checked`, Vue will apply the attribute if the statement is true, and will apply nothing if it is false.
+> When binding to attributes which have optional arguments, like `checked`, Vue will apply the attribute if the statement is `true`, and will apply nothing if it is `false`.

 ### Update the search function